 Image Credit: TheWay.in

-Are you ready to a trip to Mars?
+Are you ready for a trip to Mars?
 5, 4, 3, 2, 1 – blast on.
 The space-loving billionaire -Elon Musk- discussed his dreams of going into space and even life on Mars many times.

 “You want to wake up in the morning and think the future is going to be great, and that’s what being a spacefaring civilization is all about.
 It’s about believing in the future and thinking that the future will be better than the past.
 And I can’t think of anything more exciting than going out there and being among the stars,” – Elon Musk